 Unfortunately, as we saw above, real life isn’t like that.
 In fact, every business needs to be aware of constantly changing market characteristics, newly emerging competitors, plus more conventional competitive activity.
 It should be clear this is not a job that conventional alerts can cover adequately.

 Nor is it a task that a team of analysts, no matter how large or how dedicated, could reasonably be expected to perform, or not without outside help at least.
-Even for organizations who themselves are in the business of selling competitive intelligence platforms (many of which are AYLIEN customers) this is not a realistic approach.
+Even for organizations who themselves are in the business of selling competitive intelligence platforms (many of which are QNI customers) this is not a realistic approach.

 Fortunately, however, just such outside help exists in the form of thousands of journalists, bloggers, reporters, and researchers, who publish news and opinions relating to the business world (and indeed the wider world) every day.